Farama-Foundation/PettingZoo/README.md

 * gamma: Cooperative graphical games developed by us.
 Policies for these must learn very coordinated behaviors.
 * magent: Environments with massive numbers of particle agents, originally from https://github.com/geek-ai/MAgent
 * mpe: A set of simple nongraphical communication tasks, originally from https://github.com/openai/multiagent-particle-envs
-* robotics: A collection of 3D multi-agent robot environments, simulated with MuJoCo
 * sisl: 3 cooperative environments, originally from https://github.com/sisl/MADRL

 To install a set of games, use `pip3 install pettingzoo[atari]` (or whichever set of games you want).